ioncodes/ayyboy-advance/README.md

 ```

 ### rom-db & rom-db-ui
 `rom-db` runs every `.zip` and `.gba` found in a given folder and takes a few screenshots every now and then.
-These are saved in `rom-db/screenshots`.
-Move the contents to `target/rom-db` and then run:
+These are saved in `rom-db-ui/screenshots`.:
 ```bash
 # inside of rom-db-ui
 npm install